wilsonrljr/sysidentpy/docs/source/index.rst

 The project was started by Wilson R. L. Junior, Luan Pascoal and Samir A. M. Martins as a project for System Identification discipline.
 Samuel joined early in 2019 and since then have contributed.

-The initial purpose was to learn the python language.
-Over time, the project has matured to the state it is in today.

-The project is currently maintained by its creators and looking for contributors.
+The project is actively maintained by Wilson R. L. Junior and looking for contributors.

 Communication
 -------------